 We are looking for an overall average in all high school courses of at least 70%.
-We are also looking for all English course to have a minimum grade of 70%.
+We are also looking for all English courses with a minimum grade of 70%.

-The Admission team will notify successful applicants via email in late-July.
-Please ensure the email we have on file from your application is correct and check your junk/spam folders just in case.
+The admission team will notify successful applicants via email in between June - July.
+Please ensure the email we have on file from your application is correct, and check your junk/spam folders just in case.

 If the information you submitted on the initial application has changed, please contact us directly at firstname.lastname@example.org with your full name, date of birth, and the updated information you would like changed.

 We will have more detailed information about the course shortly.
-For the time being, you should know that you will be enrolled in one half-credit course at U of T Mississauga that will be delivered on-campus between September 8 and December 7, 2022, likely once a week.
+For the time being, you should know that you will be enrolled in one half-credit course at U of T Mississauga that will be delivered on campus between September 8 and December 7, 2023, likely once a week.